Rbootcamp-UHM/Iris/README.md

    iris_stub.R  # A stub to get started with your script.
    ```
 2. Develop your own script to explore the iris dataset.
 After testing the code samples, choose a strategy (one method - maybe histogram? maybe bivariate plot? something else?) to focus on.
 Think about answering the question *** Are the iris varieties different in petal and sepal size? ***
-3. Write a clean script (give it descriptive name, e.g., iris_histogram_myinitials.R, saved in Iris-repo on your computer) to show us graphically what you explored.
+3. Start writing a clean script (give it descriptive name, e.g., `iris_histogram_myinitials.R`, saved in `Iris-repo` on your computer) to show us graphically what you explored.
+We will keep working on it tomorrow.

 # Push your work back up to GitHub

-4. Create your own branch on the Iris-repo.
-From your Termina/CMD window (in Iris-repo), first check the status of your branches:
+4. Create your own branch on the `Iris-repo`.
+From your Terminal/CMD window (in `Iris-repo`), first check the status of your branches:
    ```
    git branch
    ```
-Git will tell you what branches already exist on Iris-repo.
+Git will tell you what branches already exist on `Iris-repo`.
 One will be master, and there may be others if your classmates added some.
 Now make your own branch (give it your own name "my-awesome-branch") and check it out (this means Git will start tracking the branch):
    ```
    git branch my-awesome-branch
    git checkout my-awesome-branch